 A common example I have seen is people taking a photograph from a high-rise building of the view.
 Upon review, it looks like they have captured something strange in the sky.
 It could even be a coloured light (often red).
 Many start to think that maybe they have caught a UFO.
 In many cases, however, it is a red light reflection from the smoke alarm on the roof.
 Below is an example of a person who has taken a photo from inside of a bolt of lightning.
 It looks like there is a pretty amazing UFO at first glance!
 The problem is, the UFO is exactly the same as the light fixture in the very room they were shooting the photo.
 This is the perfect example of how this illusion can trick a person using a camera.

 I can think of many ways that this can deceive a person during a paranormal investigation, even when not using a camera.
-A lot of historical places have displays that use glass and perspex to block off areas or to protect old artifacts.
+A lot of historical places have displays that use glass and perspex to block off areas or to protect old artefacts.
 Investigators are often walking around these places in the dark with a flashlight or a form of light source.
 It could be very easy for an image to bounce off this glass and make a person think they are seeing something.
 While some will knowingly use this optical illusion to deceive, there are people who are genuine with their intentions but are unaware that what they have captured is just a case of reflection.
 Lighting is one of the key ingredients when it comes to taking a photo.
 We have all been there and accidentally caught a reflection or lens flare etc in our shots.
 The important thing when using a camera even if it is a smartphone is to understand how light and photography works.
-Then you can truely start to understand what is happening in your photos.
+Then you can truly start to understand what is happening in your photos.